 You can find a matching dishtowel pattern here: Dishtowel.

-Check out my full collection of crochet patterns here, Pattern Gallery or check out the two famous spring patterns below.
+Check out my full collection of crochet patterns here, Pattern Gallery.